Can Newtonian Gravity Produce Quantum Entanglement?

 \subsection{Mini-superspace approach}

-The first is to take the mini-superspace approach to quantum gravity, so that the induced Newtonian potential inherits the quantum nature of the sign associated with the quadrupole, i.e., \be \hat{\Phi}^{{\rm mini},(a)}_{\rm quad} = {G_N Q^{(a)}_{ij} x_i x_j \over r^5} \hat{Z}^{(a)}, \qquad a=1,2\;, \ee where $\hat{Z}^{(a)}$ is as defined in \eq{Q_ob} and \eq{mini_super}.
-This may not be a consistent treatment of quantum gravity.
-Still, it is analogous to the mini-superspace approach to quantum cosmology \cite{DeWitt:1967yk, Hartle:1983ai, Vilenkin:1984wp}, which involves quantizing only the scale factor, not the full metric.
+We first adopt a mini-superspace approximation to quantum gravity, wherein the induced Newtonian potential acquires a quantum character via the quadrupole sign operator: \be \hat{\Phi}^{{\rm mini},(a)}_{\rm quad} = {G_N Q^{(a)}_{ij} x_i x_j \over r^5} \hat{Z}^{(a)}, \qquad a=1,2\;, \ee where $\hat{Z}^{(a)}$ represents the $\mathbb{Z}_2$ parity operator for the respective quantum bodies.
+While this may not be a consistent treatment of quantum gravity, it is conceptually analogous to the mini-superspace approach in quantum cosmology \cite{DeWitt:1967yk, Hartle:1983ai, Vilenkin:1984wp}, which involves quantizing only the scale factor, not the full metric.